 Laryngeal cancer is not as well known by the general public as some other types of cancer, yet it is not a rare disease.
 The American Cancer Society estimates that in 2005 almost 10,000 new cases of laryngeal cancer will be diagnosed, and close to 3,800 people will die from laryngeal cancer in the United States.
 Even for survivors, the consequences of laryngeal cancer can be severe with respect to voice, breathing, or swallowing.
-It is fundamentally a preventable disease though, since the primary risk factors for laryngeal cancer are associated with modifiable behaviors.
+It is fundamentally a preventable disease though since the primary risk factors for laryngeal cancer are associated with modifiable behaviors.

-Development of laryngeal cancer is a process that involves many factors, but approximately 90 percent of head and neck cancers occur after exposure to known carcinogens (cancer causing substances).
+Development of laryngeal cancer is a process that involves many factors, but approximately 90 percent of head and neck cancers occur after exposure to known carcinogens (cancer-causing substances).
 Chief among these factors is tobacco.
 Over 90 percent of laryngeal cancers are a type of cancer called squamous cell carcinoma (SCCA), and over 95 percent of patients with laryngeal SCCA are smokers.
 Smoking contributes to cancer development by causing mutations or changes in genes, impairing clearance of carcinogens from the respiratory tract, and decreasing the body’s immune response.

 Tobacco use is measured in pack-years, where one pack per day for one year is considered one pack-year.
-Two pack-years is defined as either one pack per day for two years, or two packs per day for one year (Longer terms of pack years are determined using a similar ratio.)
+Two pack-years is defined as either one pack per day for two years, or two packs per day for one year (Longer terms of pack-years are determined using a similar ratio.)
 Depending upon the number of pack-years smoked, studies have reported that smokers are about 5 to 35 times more likely to develop laryngeal cancer than non-smokers.
-It does seem that the duration of tobacco exposure is probably more important overall to cancer causing effect, than the intensity of the exposure.
+It does seem that the duration of tobacco exposure is probably more important overall to cancer-causing effect than the intensity of the exposure.

-Other risk factors for laryngeal cancer include certain viruses, such as human papilloma virus (HPV), and likely acid reflux.
+Other risk factors for laryngeal cancer include certain viruses, such as human papillomavirus (HPV), and likely acid reflux.
 Vitamin A and beta-carotene may play a protective role.